akiradeveloper/sorock/README.md

 Use docker container to make an dev environment on your computer.

-- `make docker-build` to build the docker image
+- `make` to build the docker image
 - `./dev` to start the container

 then